sourcegraph/about/handbook/ops/bizops/onboarding.md

 - Learn about how we work.
 We're in all-remote company, which means [we work asynchronously as much as possible](../../../company/remote/index.md#all-remote) and lot of decision making happens through [RFCs](../../communication/rfcs/index.md).

 ### Onboarding sessions

+Your manager will help you schedule the following training sessions:
 - Product demo
     - Cloud vs. self-hosted
     - Search (including code monitoring)